 These types of events happen to all kinds of folks who are trying to enjoy life out on the open road.
 It could be someone like your parents who have decided to buy an RV and live in it full-time to enjoy their retirement years on the road.
 Wouldn’t you like to help them to choose an RV that would keep them safe?
 Of course!

 Could helping people travel safely in their RV be the business opportunity you have been looking for?
-How would it make you feel saving someone from sure disaster by identifying the tires are cracked and outdated or finding a gas leak that could destroy the RV in minutes?
+How would it make you feel saving someone from a disaster by identifying the tires are cracked and outdated or finding a gas leak that could destroy the RV in minutes?

 What do people do when they are buying a home?
-What steps do they take to assure that the home they want to buy is safe to live in?
+What steps do they take to ensure that the home they want to buy is safe to live in?
 They get a home inspection!

-So, when purchasing a used RV, a home on wheels, why would anyone not want to have it inspected by a certified RV inspector?
+So, when purchasing a used RV, a home on wheels, why would anyone not want it inspected by a certified RV inspector?
 Could you see yourself helping people be sure they have chosen a safe RV?